Saren-Arterius/wtako-rest-swarm-template/README.md

 ## Security.
 By default any `PORT: ...` writting in `docker-compose.yml` will be binded to 0.0.0.0 and very likely is exposed to internet, thanks to https://github.com/moby/moby/issues/32299.
 This is hard to tackle since you have to SSH into every node and hopefully deny access with correct iptables rules.

-TODO: create a ssh server just for authenticated port forwarding, for admin panels.
+To workaround this issue for admin panels and development use, a ssh server is bundled just for authenticated port forwarding.